salylgw/gammath_spot/CONTRIBUTING.md

   * News sentiment analysis and scoring (using tools such as Natural Language Tool Kit, Spacy, Textblob etc.) needs to be implemented.
 I see that yfinance supports getting the news so that can be used a news source.
   * Fundamental analysis enhancements
   * General optimizations
-  * Even though I've containerized SPOT, it still appears to be an engineer's software.
-It needs to be made more accessible and easy-to-use.
-To that end, I'm considering implementing a GUI using TKinter, Flutter etc.
   * Any improvements (new features, bug fixes [if any], documentation, optimizations etc.).